arfro/arfro.com/_posts/2019-05-18-data-structure-manipulation-is-kinda-big-deal.markdown

 ---
 layout: post
 title: Data manipulation is kind of a big deal - part 1
-date: 2019-05-13 13:32:20
+date: 2019-05-18 13:32:20
 img: transformations/factory.png
 tags: [transformation, map, flatMap, filter, collect, functional-programming]
 ---
 Data manipulation and transformation is a kind of a big deal.
 Now that I shared that recursion is important but also mentioned there is other ways to achieve certain goals let's look into that.
 This will be a first post in a mini series on data manipulation and transformation.
-I will focus on <b>collections</b> mainly - there is other important usages but I will focus on most intuitive stuff first.
+I will focus on <b>collections</b> mainly for now - there is other important aspects to this topic but let's start with most intuitive stuff first.
 <br>

 Keeping that in mind let's recall Scala basic collections real quick: